 Until the termites have been completely removed, you should hold off on making repairs.
 Otherwise, the existing pests may go after the supports you have installed.

-Are you looking to get rid of termites, repair their damage and have a pest control professional regularly check your home?
+Are you looking to get rid of termites, repair their damage and have a termite control professional regularly check your home?
 To start the recovery process and protect your home from further termite damage, give us a call today at 866-802-7378.